Altinn/altinn-studio-docs/content/app/development/ux/pdf/_index.en.md

 weight: 50
 ---

+It is possible to exclude components, or entire pages from being a part of the pdf generation.
+This is done by configuring `Settings.json` under `App/ui`.

 ## Exclude pages

-It is possible to configure which pages one want to include in the generated PDF using `Settings.json` under `App/ui/`.
-This is done using:
+Here the pages specified in `pages.excludeFromPdf` will be excluded from pdf.
+If this array is not defined, all pages will be generated.

 ```json
 {